-- Gardenia—A gardening symbol in the Southeast, gardenias are known and loved for their deliciously fragrant white blooms and heat-loving nature.
+- Gardenia—A gardening symbol in the Southeast.
+Gardenias are known and loved for their deliciously fragrant white blooms and heat-loving nature.
 This evergreen shrub will grow from 2-8 feet tall and wide, depending upon the variety.
 Gardenias prefer an area featuring full sun to light shade and moist, rich, well-drained soil.
 Water the shrub with a root stimulator for best results.
 The perennial flowers will come back year after year and bring a wonderful fragrance that cannot be unnoticed when you walk by.